curateteaching/digitalpedagogy/keywords/remix.md

 * Artifact Type: Syllabus
 * Source URL: http://j-l-r.org/wp-content/uploads/remix-syllabus-final.pdf
 * Artifact Permissions: Creative Commons Attribution-ShareAlike License
-* Copy of the Artifact:
+* Copy of the Artifact: [Copy This Class Syllabus](files/remix-copythisclasssyllabus.pdf)
 * Creator: Julie Levin Russo, The Evergreen State College

 Julie Levin Russo’s undergraduate film studies course takes remix as its central topic.
 Through the assigned reading, media, and experiences each week, students are introduced to remix from a historical perspective and a philosophical one.
 Russo’s course plays through an array of contexts that highlight the variety and complexity of remix as object, and as a set of practices (e.g., appropriation, authorship, sampling, “playbor”).
 Collaborative student remix projects comprise a significant portion of the semester, making evident the core value of participation and peer engagement in remix culture.
 Finally, in a knowing wink to our own habits of syllabus composition, Russo cites the syllabi and assignments that she has remixed to create this course.